Championship: How to watch, predictions & things you need to know

 Kieran McKenna chats to Sky Sports about his remarkable start to Championship life with Ipswich, his admiration for Angeball at Tottenham and more.

 At a glance, Preston have had a brilliant start to the season.
-20 points collected, third in the table.
+Twenty points collected, third in the table.
 Not shabby at all.

 Context, however, is the issue.
 They started like a house on fire, but have transformed lately into something more resembling a wet tent.
 This is a chance to regain some momentum, but will face a Millwall side that parted company with Gary Rowett in midweek.